 Phase three: granting subsidies to emitters.

 The moment when the emitter burns the fuel, the emitter becomes the last link of the chain.
 Now the emitter is allowed to apply for a targeted subsidy which can be used only on investment in the emission-free source of energy.
-Environmental ministry pays a grant equal to the amount of the carbon tax form invoices for burnt fuel.
+The environmental ministry pays a grant equal to the amount of the carbon tax form invoices for burnt fuel.
 Then the emitter makes the investments in emission-free sources of energy simultaneously informing the environmental ministry what exactly subsidies are issued and where exactly are purchased assets.
-Receiving subsidy emitter is obligated to inform where are windmills, solar panel, water plans or electric cars.
+Receiving subsidy emitter is obligated to inform where are windmills, solar panels, water plans or electric cars.
 Now the only task of ministry officials is to check if the money was correctly spent.
 It should not be difficult because this is very easy to check if the power plant really has been built.

 Phase four: the return of investment profits.

 Investment in emission-free sources of energy sooner or later will bring profit to the investor.
 Of course, the income is taxable so the benefits are mutual between the state and the investor.
 Investments in emission-free sources of energy have a positive impact on the economy so everyone benefits.

 Phase five: emissions reduction.